signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 WantedBy= multi-user.target
 ```

-Reload systemd so it picks up our new service file.
+Reload systemd so it picks up our new service files.

 ```bash
 sudo systemctl daemon-reload